kyle94024/TextEx/README.md

 TextEx - A Chrome extension tool for turning text into layperson language.

-## Introduction<a name="introduction"></a>

-TextEx is a Chrome extension tool that allows users to understand any text using the "Lay-ify", "Explain", and "Summary" tools.
-The aim of the project is to provide laypersons a powerful and flexible tool to understand jargon-filled and expert-level text easily, whether for personal or professional use.

 ## Technologies<a name="technologies"></a>

 TextEx is built using the following technologies: